 We put up a forum post a bit back, asking our readers what kind of stuff they wanted to hear about in this column.
 The responses varied quite a bit.
 I got a lot of requests for sword stuff, SST chart reading, tips and techniques, etc. Here is one of my favorites: “We hear about all the glory and good fishing, what about the stress on home and family life?”
 I can’t wait to write about that one.

-But for now I think I will write about tips, techniques and strategy while you can use it during the season.
+But for now I think I will write about tips, techniques and strategy on how to maximize your fishing time while you can use it during the season.
 I’ll write about the old days when we are all bored outta our minds in the wintertime.

 Several guys asked for some thoughts about fishing out of small boats and that seems like a good place to start.